-The building’s unique architecture and its location in the heart of New York City make it a popular destination for photographers from all around the world.
+The building’s unique architecture and location in the heart of New York City make it a popular destination for photographers worldwide.
 This is the most photographed place in the world.

 The most photographed site in Rome is the Trevi Fountain.
-It attracts visitors and photographers from all around because of its ornate design and beautiful surroundings.
+Its ornate design and beautiful surroundings attract visitors and photographers from all around.
 The fountain was built in the 18th century and is a popular tourist destination.

 Many don’t realize that Barcelona was founded as a Roman city, but its influence within the region came with its merger with the Kingdom of Aragon.

-There are many traces leftover from the Middle Ages that can be photographed throughout Barcelona, with some areas seemingly lost in time.
+Many traces leftover from the Middle Ages can be photographed throughout Barcelona, with some areas seemingly lost in time.
 To experience this through the camera makes photographing this city a special event.

 One of the most photographed places in Barcelona is the Basilica of La Sagrada Familia.
-It is a Roman Catholic church that was designed by the architect Antoni Gaudi and is still under construction.
-It is a UNESCO World Heritage Site.
+It’s a Roman Catholic church designed by the architect Antoni Gaudi and is still under construction, and it’s also a UNESCO World Heritage Site.

 4. Paris: Most Photographed Cities

 When one thinks of Paris, one generally thinks of love or romance.
-Iconic images of couples kissing along the bridges that dot this city or in front of the Eiffel Tower have dominated the world’s visions of France and even Europe itself!
+Iconic images of couples kissing along the bridges that dot this city or in front of the Eiffel Tower have dominated the world’s visions of France and Europe!

-Paris, however, is a city filled with architectural wonder that is dedicated to keeping alive glimpses of its humble roots.
+However, Paris is a city filled with architectural wonder dedicated to keeping glimpses of its humble roots alive.
 As one of the most popular and photographed cities in the world, Paris has always been a place for modern and contemporary art.
 Painters, sculptors, and photographers have long been drawn to the city because of its unique beauty and history.

 The most photographed site in Paris is the Eiffel Tower.
 Completed in 1889, it was initially built as a temporary structure for the World’s Fair.

 However, it was so popular that it was kept and is now one of the most iconic landmarks in the world.
-The tower is 324 meters tall and has over 2 million visitors each year.
+The tower is 324 meters tall and has over 2 million visitors annually.

 See Related: Most Romantic Cities in the World